 The trend now in strategic planning for coastal areas is to introduce buffer zones to protect high quality coastal landscapes.
 Germany, Belgium and Netherlands have introduced 12 nautical mile exclusion zones for offshore wind (22.2 km).
 In Ireland, the two extensive offshore wind farms permitted off Wicklow are inside this exclusion zone, 10/12 km off a coastline designated as an Area of Outstanding Natural Beauty.

-The visual impact assessment of these two extensive developments was grossly inadequate.
+The visual impact assessment of the two extensive developments off Wicklow was grossly inadequate.
 Details here.
 Absence of independent, professional landscape impact assessment, misleading photomontages and limited public consultation have combined to ensure that no-one has a clear idea of what these two extensive developments will look like or their impact on the quality and character of the Wicklow coastline.

 Wicklow’s heritage is at risk.
 Corrective action must be taken.
 Independent professional assessment of cumulative visual impact must be carried out in line with best international practice before any public money is devoted to furthering these developments.